sboundy/awsGoogleLogin/README.md

 A lightweight application to allow Google auth to be used with the [AWS STS service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) via [IAM federation](http://aws.amazon.com/blogs/aws/aws-iam-now-supports-amazon-facebook-and-google-identity-federation/).

-While federation of Google auth is usually used by applications this small application allows it to be used for CLI or console access.
+Federation of Google auth is often used where client side access is needed to AWS resource (e.g. in mobile applications).
+This application, however, allows Google auth to be used to issue tokens for CLI or console access.
 This application is very much a proof of concept application but one that can be trimmed down further.
 It can be run locally or remotely.

 API calls
 ----------